List of Rehabs in Michigan

 TIPS: If you want to help someone

-- Refer them to local resources through addicted.org or Michigan Department of Health & Human Services.
+- Refer them to local resources through addicted.org or the Michigan Department of Health & Human Services.

 - Be aware of overdose risks—resources available through the Michigan Overdose Data Action.